tatianabio/1892769-kekstagram-simple-27/Readme.md

 3. Adjust the filter strength using the slider under the photo (if necessary).

-4. Add a caption.
-This must contain 20-140 symbols.
+4. Add a caption that contain 20-140 symbols.

 5. Click on the `Submit button` to send your photo to a server.